 Grade Description Pass (P) Meets minimum passing threshold on all grading subcomponents.
-A grade of "Incomplete" is considered a temporary grade.
-With permission of instructor, a grade of Incomplete should be recorded for a student who has no completed a required component of the course by the course end date.
-A destinct Incomplete should not be used as a placeholder grade when the student's per the course has been unsatisfactory, and remediation is required.
-Deferred (D) A grade of "Deferred" is considered a temporary grade.
+Incomplete (I) A grade of "Incomplete" is considered a temporary grade.
+With permission of the instructor, a grade of Incomplete should be recorded for a student who has not completed a required component of the course by the course end date.
+A designation of Incomplete should not be used as a placeholder grade when the student's performance in the course has been unsatisfactory, and remediation is required.
+A grade of "Deferred" is considered a temporary grade.
 With permission of the instructor, a "Deferred" grade is given when a student has not successfully met requirements at the end of a course or clerkships and has not yet remediated.

-Earning a failure in the clerkship by any of the following manners will require the student to repeat the course in its entirety: 1.
-Lapses or issues with professionalism alone, after confirmation by due process, independent of performance on any grading subcomponent.
-2. Not meeting minimum passing threshold in 2 or more of the following subcomponents on the first attempt (NBME, CSWFT, or Standardized Patient (SP) exam).
-3. Not meeting passing threshold on any one (1) grading subcomponent: Fail (F) a) 1st attempt: inability to meet the minimum passing threshold will result in a Deferred grade to be submitted and the student is required to retake and successfully pass the subcomponent. b) 2nd attempt: inability to meet the minimum passing threshold will require the student to repeat the course in its entirety.
-An F will appear on the transcript. c) 3rd attempt: Upon repeat of the course, students who do not meet the minimum passing threshold on any subcomponent on the overall third attempt will fail the course for a second time and be referred to the student promotions committee for adjudication.
+Fail (F) Earning a failure in the clerkship by any of the following manners will require student to repeat the course in its entirety: Lapses or issues with professionalism alone, after confirmation by due proc independent of performance on any grading subcomponent.
+Not meeting minimum passing threshold in 2 or more of the following subcomponents on the first attempt (NBME, CSWFT, or Standardized Patient exam).
+Not meeting passing threshold on any one (1) grading subcomponent: